ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/User_guide/readme.md

 #### :two: Wiring
 :loudspeaker: **Attention**
 - **Please watch for to distinguish terminals 3 and 4**, because their terminals  color are the same, but the wires color are different.
-PS: If the wires of 3 and 4 are connected reversely, you can see the nozzle temperature displayed on the LCD screen will be much higher than the room temperature after you powered on the machine.
+If the wires of 3 and 4 are connected reversely, you can see the nozzle temperature displayed on the LCD screen will be much higher than the room temperature after you powered on the machine.
 - When pluging the terminal, **be careful not to push the metal terminal from the plastic case**.
-:warning: Please note:
+:warning: **Please note**
-1. By default, the working voltage of the fan and heater at the hot end is DC24V.
+- **The cooling fan must be turned on** (when the temperature of the hot end is higher than 60°C), otherwise the hot end may be blocked or even damaged.
-2. The cooling fan must be turned on (when the temperature of the hot end is higher than 60°C), otherwise the hot end may be blocked or even damaged.
+- By default, the **working voltage** of the fan and heater at the hot end is **DC 24V**.
 ##### Please following the define of terminals to connect the hotend to your control board.
 - Wiring of Z8P (Extend cable is omitted in the below picture)
 ![](./E4_wiring_Z8P.jpg)
 - Wiring of Z9V5Pro
 ![](./E4_wiring_Z9V5.jpg)

 #### :three: Set hot end type on LCD MENU: Control>>Configure>>Hotend Type
 :warning: If your printer hasn't a 4.3" TFT-LCD screen, ignore this step.